Flags of Our Fathers (film): Critical reception

-On review aggregator Rotten Tomatoes, Flags of Our Fathers has an approval rating of 76% based on 239 reviews, with an average rating of 7.1/10.
+On review aggregator Rotten Tomatoes, Flags of Our Fathers has an approval rating of 76% based on 239 reviews.
 The site's consensus states: "Flags of Our Fathers is both a fascinating look at heroism, both earned and manufactured, and a well-filmed salute to the men who fought at the battle of Iwo Jima."
 On Metacritic, the film scored a 79 out of 100 based on 39 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Roger Ebert gave the film four stars out of four praising the film for its depiction of war.

 The film made the top-10 list of the National Board of Review.
 Eastwood also earned a Golden Globe nomination for directing.
 The film was nominated for two Academy Awards — for Best Sound Mixing (John T. Reitz, David E. Campbell, Gregg Rudloff, and Walt Martin) and Sound Editing.
 Film critic Richard Roeper said, "Clint Eastwood's Flags of Our Fathers stands with the Oscar-winning Unforgiven and Million Dollar Baby as an American masterpiece.
 It is a searing and powerful work from a 76-year-old artist who remains at the top of his game... [and] Flags of Our Fathers is a patriotic film in that it honors those who fought in the Pacific, but it is also patriotic because it questions the official version of the truth, and reminds us that superheroes exist only in comic books and cartoon movies."